maxhbr/LDBcollector/README.md

 A demonstration video of the tool is available at [video.licenserec.com](https://video.licenserec.com/).
 The recommendation feature of this tool has been published in the DEMO Track of ICSE'23, and the paper can be found here: [LicenseRec: Knowledge based Open Source License Recommendation for OSS Projects](https://ieeexplore.ieee.org/abstract/document/10172799).
 The compliance analysis and incompatibility remediation method have been published at ASE'23, and the paper can be found here: [Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem](https://ieeexplore.ieee.org/abstract/document/10298475).

 Come and upload your project to perform compliance analysis and select the best open-source license at [licenserec.com](https://licenserec.com/)!

+## Introduction to the Compliance Analysis Module

+### Dependency Resolution
+This tool supports compliance analysis for any Python project.
+It identifies direct dependencies and their corresponding version constraints by parsing `requirements.txt`, `setup.py`, and `import` statements in code files.
+By simulating the behavior of `pip` dependency resolution (i.e., using the latest version of the package whenever there is no version conflict), this tool uses an SMT-Solver for constraint solving, obtaining all direct and indirect dependencies (precise to the version).
+The dependency data and license data of all package versions in the PyPI ecosystem used by this tool are up-to-date as of June 19, 2024.

+Additionally, this tool also supports compliance checks for Java and Javascript projects, but only supports direct dependency checking.
+The dependency and license data are from Libraries.io (as of October 2022).

+### Conflict Detection

+This tool mainly detects the following two types of conflicts:

+1. The dependency licenses of the project or the licenses of components within the project are incompatible with the project license (the LICENSE file in the root directory).

+2. The licenses between the project components are incompatible with each other.

+### Remediation Strategy

+This tool supports providing the least costly remediation strategy for incompatible dependencies.
+When using the SMT-Solver for dependency resolution, license constraints are added to solve for a compliant dependency tree, thus providing suggestions for migration, upgrading/downgrading, deletion, etc., of incompatible dependencies.
+The description of the remediation algorithm can be found in: [Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem](https://ieeexplore.ieee.org/abstract/document/10298475) ([https://github.com/osslab-pku/SILENCE](https://github.com/osslab-pku/SILENCE)).

 ## Installation